DataLabTechTV/datalab/README.md

 dlctl ...
 ```

-> [!NOTE]
+> [!NOTE] Unindexed Dependencies
-> A few `torch` dependencies, like `torch_sparse` require that `UV_FIND_LINKS` is set
-> when adding/removing them, but not during install, where `uv.lock` already has the
-> required information.
-We're currently no longer using this, but, if we do in the
-> future, this is how to approach it:
+> A few `torch` dependencies, like `torch_sparse` require `UV_FIND_LINKS` to be set when adding or removing any dependencies, but not during install, where `uv.lock` already has all the required information.
+We currently don't rely on this, but, if we do in the future, here's how to approach it:
 >
 > ```bash
 > export UV_FIND_LINKS="https://data.pyg.org/whl/torch-2.7.0+cu126.html"